amuganda/StrongPasswordGenerator101/README.md

 #Strong Password Generator
 //
-Strong password generator is a package for generating strong passwords of a length defined by the user
+Will be the basis for a strong password generato - The package for generating strong passwords of a length defined by the user.